ROCm/ROCm.github.io/ROCmPCIeFeatures.md

 - Advanced->PCIe/PCI/PnP Configuration->MMIO High Size = 256G

 When we support Large Bar Capbility there is a  Large Bar Vbios which also disable the IO bar.

+For GFX9 and Vega10 which have Physical Address address up 44 bit and 48 bit Virtual addressing.

+- BAR0-1 registers: 64bit, prefetchable, GPU memory.
+8GB or 16GB depending on Vega10 SKU.
+Must be placed < 2^44 to support P2P access from other Vega10.
+- BAR2-3 registers: 64bit, prefetchable, Doorbell.
+Must be placed < 2^44 to support P2P access from other Vega10.
+- BAR4 register: Optional, not a boot device.
+- BAR5 register: 32bit, non-prefetchable, MMIO.
+Must be placed < 4GB.

-Here is how our BAR works on GFX 8 GPU's with 40 bit Physical Address Limit.
-Note GFX9 GPU's address up 44 bit Physical Address.
+Here is how our BAR works on GFX 8 GPU's with 40 bit Physical Address Limit

       11:00.0 Display controller: Advanced Micro Devices, Inc. [AMD/ATI] Fiji [Radeon R9 FURY / NANO Series] (rev c1)